PageLogic/pagelogic/README.md

 * **No Virtual DOM** &mdash; PageLogic uses direct DOM reflection, a much lighter and efficient solution.

-* **Isomorphic by design** &mdash; while making other frameworks deliver content-ready pages for [SEO]() can be complex, PageLogic does it by default.
+* **Isomorphic by design** &mdash; with other frameworks, delivering content-ready pages for [SEO]() can be complex: PageLogic's server does it by default.

-* **Super lightweight** &mdash; because its runtime, compiler and server were designed and optimized together, it sports a tiny size of ~2.5kB (minified, gzipped) in the browser.
+* **Super lightweight** &mdash; because runtime, compiler and server were designed together, it sports a tiny size of ~2.5kB (minified, gzipped) in the browser.

+* **Flexible deployment** &mdash; PageLogic pages can be served using its own Node.js server, its Express middleware in the context of your project, or as static precompiled HTML pages.

+* **Advanced routing** &mdash; the same set of pages can work as a classic website and as a modern [SPA]() at the same time with simple page annotations.

 <!-- * **Incrementally adoptable** &mdash; TBD -->